AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 This release of Stingray picks up the latest version of FBX (2018.1.1), which provides various improvements and bug fixes.

+## Updated DCC interop plug-ins

+This release also includes an updated Stingray DCC Link plug-in to support Maya 2018 and Maya LT 2018.
+For information on the plug-ins, see ~{ Interop with Maya, Maya LT, or 3ds Max }~.

 ## Clear coat improvements

 ![](../images/clear_coat_rn.png)